ghassennasri/mock_28225_retry_feature/README.md

 Descriptiopn:

 The job consists of a step where the reader is a JdbcCursorItemReader that reads from Mysql database, a processor MarkLogicItemProcessor that will convert Employee object to DocumentWriteOperation object, a writer MarkLogicItemWriter which uses RestBatchWriter to write chunks of DocumentWriteOperation.
+For the retry to work correctly, MarkLogicItemWriter is configured as a @Service autowired in BatchConfig.

 To simulate an Exception thrown from whithin Marklogic RestWriter, I tried to upload the documents with a user not having the authorization for uploads.